 Illness, religious observance and medical appointments are recognised as authorised absence.
 At Bagshot Infant School we aim to develop a culture where education is valued and seen as a vital part of society's development.
 Everything that children experience and learn at school helps us instil values and lessons for life.
 Absences through children being taken out of school during term time are a major cause of concern to teachers and school governors.
 We do ask our parents to support us by trying wherever possible to observe school holiday dates.

-In the school year 2018- 2019 our attendance rate for pupils of compulsory school age was 96.7%.
+In the school year 2021- 2022 our attendance rate for pupils of compulsory school age was 93%.
 Our Attendance Policy is available at school and on our website.
-Please note attendance data for the academic year 2019-20 is not available, due to the partial closure of schools due to COVID-19.

 5.5 Emergency Procedures